 Teaching and Assessment

 The programme is designed as a one-year, full-time course.
 Teaching is delivered through lectures, group workshops and personal tuition.
 Much of this takes place in the Oscar Wilde Centre for Irish Writing, which offers a supportive and sociable working environment for the School of English’s creative writers.
 Current faculty teaching on the programme include the course director Eoin MacNamee, as well as Deirdre Madden, Kevin Power, Harry Clifton and Carlo Gébler.
 Visiting Writer Fellows in recent years have included Claire Keegan and Colette Bryce.
 The course is assessed by means of various essays and portfolios, culminating in working towards a final dissertation portfolio of 15-16,000 words.

 Applicants are expected to hold a university degree or equivalent qualification (at least an upper second or equivalent, GPA of at least 3.3).
 In addition, applicants must submit a portfolio of selected recent creative work.
 The portfolio of sample work should include no more than 3000 words of prose (short stories, excerpt/s from a novel or drama) or 6-8 poems; genres may be combined but this is not a requirement.

-Applications for admission in 2021/22 will open in November 2020.
+Applications for admission in 2022/23 opens on the 1 November.
 Candidates are encouraged to submit applications as soon as possible, as applications are reviewed on a rolling basis as they arrive.
-The closing date for admission is 31 March.
-The 2021/2 academic year will start in September 2021.
+The closing date for admission is 31 March 2022.
+The 2022/23 academic year will start in September 2022.